 Research

-The Gebhard Lab is an interdisciplinary scientific research group, which aims to generate a better understanding of sex- and gender-specific disease mechanisms of cardiovascular diseases in order to improve the care of patients of all genders.
+The Gebhard Lab is an interdisciplinary scientific research group, which aims to generate a better understanding of sex- and gender-specific disease mechanisms of cardiovascular diseases and critical illness in order to improve the care of patients of all genders.

 Mission statement

-At the Gebhard Lab, we bring gender equality together with cardiovascular medicine through cutting-edge research and
+At the Gebhard Lab, we bring gender equality together with cardiovascular and intensive care medicine through cutting-edge research and state-of-the-art education.

 Projects